Grace Episcopal Church

 Energy Conservation!
 Please treat Grace as your home.
 If you turn something on, turn it off!
 Don’t assume anyone else will lock or turn off.
-Our utility bill was $300 above normal last month!

 Don’t forget “Something Extra for Grace”: Supplemental giving envelopes can be found in pews.
 If you want to give something extra, please use an envelope to ensure that you are credited.